 Setting-up and enabling a telephone answering service is relatively fast, this way you can focus on other business needs as you deal with the aftermath of a disaster.
 Once your account is set up by providing the approved script and forwarding phone number, the live agents will begin answering your calls as directed, with a high level of professionalism and confidentiality.

 Anserve offers professional telephone answering services to a wide array of industries such as law firms, doctors offices, medical facilities, hospice care, corporate and retail.
 This versatility guarantees proper verbiage spoken to callers.
 The operators then relay messages to you via email or text message.
 Depending on the services you have selected, they can also forward live calls, capture client information, collect ordering information, or dispatch employees.

-How Much Does a Telephone Answering Service Cost Businesses Like Mine?
+How Much Does an Emergency Answering Service Cost Businesses Like Mine?

 Anserve offers services that operate all-hours of a day, seven days a week, including holidays and weekends.
 When the average business hires an employee to answer phones, it’s typically only during standard hours of operation and would cost much more when you take into account the hiring process, insurance, required hardware and software, payroll variables, vacation and burnout.
 With a telephone answering service, your rates are all-encompassing.
 You are employing a service, not a person.
 Call services offer flexible plans based upon the call volume of your business.